kube-logging/kube-logging.github.io/content/docs/quickstarts/single.md

     {{% /tab %}}
     {{< /tabpane >}}

-    > Note: The control namespace is where the Logging operator deploys the forwarder's resources, like the StatefulSet and the configuration secrets.
+    > Note: The control namespace is where the Logging operator deploys the forwarder's resources, such as the StatefulSet and the configuration secrets.
 Usually it's called `logging`.
     >
     > By default, this namespace is used to define the cluster-wide resources: `SyslogNGClusterOutput`, `SyslogNGClusterFlow`, `ClusterOutput`, and `ClusterFlow`.
 For details, see {{% xref "/docs/configuration/_index.md" %}}.